kikuchiken-waseda/OuraAnna2/INTERSPEECH2024/results.md

 # Results

 This page summarises the results in the research presentation of INTERSPEECH 2024 _"Preprocessing for acoustic-to-articulatory inversion using real-time MRI movies of Japanese speech (Anna Oura, Waseda university)"_ .
-<br>This slide contains results based on data that is not publicly available.
-Therefore, this page will be closed after the conclusion of INTERSPEECH 2024.

 If you have any questions or comments, please fill in [this form](https://forms.gle/rteWb6LYDDrQ5uAV7).